Introduction to midPoint Query Language

 metadata/createTimestamp >= "2024-03-01"

 DateTime values are enclosed in quotes (') or double quotes (").
-It can be compared as dates or date and time - written in format of ISO-8601.
+They can be compared as dates, or as date and time (following the ISO-8601 format).

 metadata/createTimestamp >= "2024-03-01T15:30:00"

-While comparing time values.
-DateTime values entered without timezone are considered to be in the same timezone as running midPoint.
+While comparing time values, datetime values entered without a timezone are considered to be in the same timezone as the running midPoint.

 extension/empStartDate >= "2019-10-01" and extension/empStartDate < "2019-10-02"

-As datetime values contain exact time value up to milliseconds you need to compare dates as intervals.
-See examples.
+As datetime values contain the exact time value (down to milliseconds), you need to compare dates as intervals.

 ObjectReferenceType